Success in New Zealand Scholarship examinations represents the pinnacle of academic achievement for secondary school

 In addition to the substantial monetary awards available to successful candidates, the examinations provide students with a rigorous assessment that compares well with the experience of studying a tertiary qualification.

 To build on St Paul’s academic success, and to affirm our commitment to providing education of the highest quality, we have developed specialised scholarship programmes for our students.

 Scholarship subject tuition

 Students are welcome to enter for New Zealand Scholarship in any subject offered at St Paul’s.
 The heads of each department offer subject-specific programmes of tuition designed to give scholarship candidates the best chance of success.

-Tutorial sessions are offered for most subjects and run in the mornings prior to school or at lunchtimes.
+Tutorial sessions are offered for most subjects and run in the mornings prior to school, at lunchtime or after school.
 These sessions are regarded as compulsory for students that are serious about entering New Zealand Scholarship at the end of the year.

 At the beginning of each academic year a group of Year 13, and some exceptional Year 12, students are selected to be a part of St Paul’s Collegiate’s scholarship group; based on their previous academic results and their potential as genuine New Zealand Scholarship candidates.